yangshun/cs1010s/README.md

-cs1010s-scenarios
+CS1010S
 =================

+Repository for content related to content creation in CS1010S.

+Contents:
+- Scenario folder
-Brainstorming for CS1010S question scenarios.
+  - Brainstorming of scenarios for problem sets/assignments done by CS1010S tutors